 9.8 There are currently no published guidelines and established methodology providing specifically for assessment of climate impacts from quarrying activities in Ireland.
-This chapter of the EIA Report has therefore been prepared based on general cross-sectoral guidance.
+This chapter of the EIA Report has therefore been prepared on the basis of general cross-sectoral guidance.